ethereum/go-ethereum/docs/_clef/Tutorial.md

 * The master seed does not contain your accounts, those need to be backed up separately!
 ```

-*For readability purposes, we'll remove the WARNING printout, user confirmation and the unlocking of the master seed in the rest of this document.*
+**Note** It is assumed that the reader has read these notices about backing up and understands
+the consequences of losing or compromising their data.
+The Clef warnings will be omitted from
+the remainder of this tutorial to improve readability.

 ## Remote interactions